BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 [this website](addlink) to design a keyplate layout and had a local guy with a laser cutter cut out a keyplate from acrylic.

-{% include single-image.html fileName="opal-rhythm/missing.jpg" caption="Missing Image: keyplate." %}
+{% include 2up.html left="opal-rhythm/redkeys3.jpg" right="opal-rhythm/whitesticker.jpg" %}

 By this time I was reasonably OK with the soldering iron but hand wiring the keyboard was the biggest and hardest soldering job I have